 Museum City Council

-St Pauls Trinity Pacific Presbyterian Church demolition site, diagonally opposite CTV demolition site, also had floral tributes to the dead & the grieving.
+St Pauls Trinity Pacific Presbyterian Church demolition site, diagonally opp CTV demolition site, also had floral tributes to the dead & the grieving.
 Cordon fence signs read:

 Art For Canterbury!